 Which Residential College is right for you?

-EDGE Residential College in State Hall is committed to Educating for Global Engagement.
+EDGE Residential College in Hughes Hall is committed to Living and Learning for Service, Leadership, and Global Engagement.
 EDGE students come from a variety of majors (many from within the College of Liberal Arts) and are passionate about global learning and engagement, civic responsibility, and studying in all corners of the world.
 Along with traditional students, international students are encouraged to apply to EDGE for both educational and practical reasons: the building is open all year long for enrolled students; EDGE-ers enjoy conversations in French, Spanish, Chinese, Arabic, and even Kinyarwanda in the EDGE Language Corner; and EDGE students also have early opportunities to get involved with study abroad programs, including travel with UCA faculty to the British Isles, France, Italy, and Rwanda!

-Here are just a few of the many advantages of living and learning in EDGE Residential College in State Hall:
+Here are just a few of the many advantages of living and learning in EDGE Residential College in Hughes Hall:

 - ACADEMIC SUCCESS:

 Studies have shown that students in a residential college program are more likely to stay in college and have a higher graduation rate than students who do not live in a residential college.
 This is not surprising when you consider the smaller class sizes and closer student-faculty relationships that are available in an RC, which are designed to challenge and support our students’ potential for growth.
 Also living in the residential colleges are Advocates and Learning Assistants—upper-class students who continue to participate in the residential colleges and assist freshmen with everything from finding campus resources to solving technology problems.
 They also help assist in areas from tutoring to study skills workshops.
 The EDGE classroom is always open, providing a peaceful environment to read and work on assignments without leaving the residence hall.

 - RESIDENT MASTERS: